 The New York Times, Writer

-Contribute weekly to Trilobites, a column dedicated to unearthing fascinating morsels of science.
+Contribute weekly to Trilobites, a column unearthing fascinating morsels of science.
 Occasionally write longer news stories or segments for other columns in the science section.

 Work in Popular Science, Motherboard, TED, Audubon, Quanta Magazine, The Outline, Fusion and others.

 Published in Scientific American and the popular biology blog Creature Cast.
 Created or worked on animations for the City of Pawtucket, Rhode Island; the Rhode Island Department of Health; the Rhode Island Land & Water Summit.
 In 2012, two of my animations were included in the “Beneath the Waves” film fest; one won “Best Student Film.”

 Scienceline.org, Staff Member

 Served terms as associate editor, creative director and social media editor of NYU’s student-led digital science magazine.
 Led logo and website re-design.
 Contributed reported stories and blog posts.